khokao/synergetica/services/docs/index.md

   <figcaption>Banner or Logo</figcaption>
 </figure>

-## What is MaGesty?
+## What is Synergetica?

-MaGesty is ...
+Synergetica is ...